Lancaster University Students' Union: June 2020 Presidential by-election

 A new President for the 2020-21 academic year was elected in a June 2020 by-election, but the Returning Officer's decision to disqualify all votes cast for the Re-Open Nominations (RON) option led to many students questioning the legitimacy of the result.
 Other concerns about the process of the by-election were raised, including discrepancies in the reported turnout figure and the fact that the JCRs did not oversee the vote count, as is required by LUSU's bye-laws.
 Most JCRs issued statements demanding LUSU's rationale for disqualifying RON be publicised, and for the results before the disqualification to be released, as it was widely assumed that RON would have won.
 Additionally, Grizedale JCR threatened to boycott freshers' week, and County JCR to disaffiliate from LUSU entirely if their requests for transparency were not met.
 The Women+ voluntary student officer-elect also resigned in protest over LUSU's handling of the by-election.

-Governance

-Lancaster University Students' Union is legally a company limited by guarantee and a registered charity where the trustees serve as company law members.
-The governing document of LUSU is its Articles of Association, adopted on 1 August 2017, and its related bye-laws.
-The day-to-day running of services is delegated by the Trustee Board to the Chief Executive, who is in charge of the Management Team.
-This team consists of the Financial Controller, Head of Marketing and Organisational Development, Engagement Manager, Education and Support Manager, and Housing Manager.

-Trustee Board

-The Trustee Board consists of up to six elected sabbatical officers, three appointed student members, and five appointed external trustees.
-The Board is assisted by sub-committees, in particular the Finance and Risk, Governance, and Executive Committees.
-According to the Annual Report 2018-19, the Trustee Board "are responsible collectively for the overall well-being and strategic direction, efficient operation and good governance of the Union, including compliance with legal and financial requirements."

 Junior Common Rooms

 Each of the eight undergraduate Colleges has an elected Junior Common Room Executive ("JCR Exec" or simply "JCR"), responsible for representing students on and off campus, running college-based welfare and academic campaigns, and organising events.
-The exact structure of each Executive varies between colleges, but they all consist of around fifteen positions including a president, at least one vice president, welfare officers, social secretaries, communications officers, and sports representatives.
+The exact structure of each Executive varies between colleges, but they all consist of around fifteen positions including a president, at least one vice president, wellbeing officers, social secretaries, communications officers, and sports representatives.
 Graduate College, as the only postgraduate college, instead has a Postgraduate Board or "PG Board".

 Executive committee

-The Executive Committee ("Exec") is LUSU's only elected body.
-Its membership consists of the sabbatical officers, six voluntary elected student officers, two JCR or PG Board representatives, and two faculty representatives.
-The Exec is responsible for reviewing students' policy ideas, and scrutinising the implementation of agreed policy.
+The Executive Committee ("Exec") was LUSU's political decision making body.
+Its membership consisted of the sabbatical officers, six voluntary elected student officers, two JCR or PG Board representatives, and two faculty representatives.
+The Exec was responsible for reviewing students' policy ideas, and scrutinising the implementation of agreed policy.